bernhardAxonIvy/doc/source/engine-guide/monitoring/tracing.rst

 Request Tracing Tools
 .....................

-You can use a external tracing tool that propagates a trace id in the HTTP header.
+You can use a external tracing tool that propagates a trace id in a HTTP header.
-In that case, the |ivy-engine| will re-use the given trace Id as its **requestId**.
+In that case, |axon-ivy| will re-use the given trace Id as its **requestId**.
-This allows you to aggregate log entries from different systems using the **requestId**.
-|ivy-engine| supports the following HTTP headers:
+This allows you to aggregate log entries from different systems using the **requestId**. |ivy-engine| supports the following HTTP headers:

 =================  =============
 HTTP Header        Tool/Standard